stuntrally/stuntrally3/docs/Contributing.md

 If you found an unknown bug please report it, info [here](Troubleshooting.md).
 Even better if you're able to build from sources.
-If so, then also honest, constructive opinions or suggestions (e.g. about my latest  change or planned) are welcome, on Forum.
+If so, then also honest, constructive opinions or suggestions (e.g. about my latest  change or planned) are welcome.

 ## 📦Packagers